Meroneafuwork/Main-repository/README.md

 - Load balacers, if working accurately, will balance load between the 2 servers and automatically switch connection between either server in the event of service loss.The advantage of a jump box is that the enviornment we are creating is secure with restricted access using network security group plus an ssh key to create a secure connection with the host machine and the jump box, which then makes it hard for hackers to reach the servers.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

--Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
 - Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
 Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.
 - The configuration details of each machine may be found below.